What is the Spoonie Theory or the Spoon Theory?

 Each person gets a different amount, uses a different amount, and requires a different amount for each task.
 The whole point of the spoon theory is that people who are chronically sick have fewer spoons, use them more quickly and run out fast!
 Some days I feel like I’ve used my spoons by 10:00 am and still have a long day ahead of me.
 On those days I feel like I steal spoons from my next day leaving myself more depleted than the day before.
-This borrowing makes me exhausted, worn down and triggers a migraine.
+This borrowing makes me exhausted, worn down, and triggers a migraine.

 Counting my Spoons

-The only way I can recoup spoons for my next day is using less spoons in a day and resting.
+The only way I can recoup spoons for my next day is by using fewer spoons in a day and resting.
 This is often seen as lazy and that drives me crazy.
-My resting is saving spoons and allows me to be use them later.
+My resting is saving spoons and allows me to use them later.
 And let’s be honest, I don’t get a chance to rest that often therefore I’m not saving much.
 I’m not lazy, I’m building and saving my supply.

 Pacing my Spoons